Graduate Student Resources

 Academic Probation

 The academic probation process is automated in Banner; if a student’s GPA falls below 3.0 at the end of a semester, they will automatically be placed on Academic Probation P1 status when final grades are released.
-On P1 probation, students will be notified to review their grades in OASIS and to meet with an academic advisor to make plans for the next semester.
-If the student’s GPA is still below 3.0 at the end of the next semester, they will be placed on Academic Probation P2 and will receive a registration hold in OASIS.
+On P1 probation, students will be notified to review their grades in Student Self-Service (formerly OASIS) and to meet with an academic advisor to make plans for the next semester.
+If the student’s GPA is still below 3.0 at the end of the next semester, they will be placed on Academic Probation P2 and receive a registration hold in Student Self-Service.
 Students on P2 must meet with an advisor and create a plan for getting off probation before they can remove the hold and register for classes.
 If students still have a GPA below 3.0 after two consecutive semesters, they are placed on Academic Probation P3, the final probationary status.
 Students on P3 will be prevented from continuing with their program unless they file a petition to re-register for courses.
 Colleges and programs may also elect to dismiss a student once they reach P3 status.

-• To register for classes while on P3 Probation, students must meet with their advisor to file a Graduate Petition and create an action plan to raise their GPA.
+- To register for classes while on P3 Probation, students must meet with their advisor to file a Graduate Petition and create an action plan to raise their GPA.
 The action plan should include GPA calculations based on future grades and a detailed timeline for how the student will raise their GPA and get off probation.
 The student and advisor must approve the action plan and list any future courses on the petition form.
 The Readmit after P3 Petition may be requested only one time for one semester, with the condition that the student return to good academic standing by the end of that semester.

-• Note: students may not be able to continue a Graduate Assistantship if they reach P2 Probation status.
+- Note: students may not be able to continue a Graduate Assistantship if they reach P2 Probation status.
 Refer to the Graduate Assistant Handbook for more information.

 Students on probation may only enroll in graduate courses (5000-7000 level) that are part of the approved major requirements as specified in the Graduate Catalog.
 Please note that S/U graded courses will not factor into the GPA even if you receive an S grade; students on probation should enroll primarily in gradable courses to raise their GPA above 3.0.
 If students do not raise their GPA after two to three semesters on probation, they will be dismissed from their program and will need to reapply for admission.